eritbh/eritbh.github.io/_posts/2024-02-03-reddit-css-dropdown-carousel-bar.md

 ---
-title: Building dropdowns and a message carousel into a subreddit stylesheet
+title: Building Dropdowns and a Message Carousel Into a Subreddit Stylesheet
 excerpt: Do you want to make custom interactive components for your forum, but you get almost no control over the DOM?
 Do I ever have the CSS hack for you.
+I have a Markdown parser and a dream.
 ---
 *This post is an annotated source walkthrough of an infobar with link dropdowns and a rotating message carousel, which you can integrate into your subreddit's